jordan4ibanez/G3N-Mesh-Tutorial/README.md

 Here is an image of that.
 You can faintly see it reflecting.
 It is actually a lot easier to see when you physically move it around when it's running.
 ![Shiny](https://raw.githubusercontent.com/jordan4ibanez/G3N-Mesh-Tutorial/main/screenshots/UVHardwareLightingExample.png)

 This is why normals are very important.
 They can quickly get extremely complex.
-If you were working with a model, you really wouldn't have to worry about this because blender calculates normals for you.
+If you were working with a model in blender, you really wouldn't have to worry about this because blender calculates normals for you.

 ### Step 5, UVs: